-To further understand the differences between types of PsA, we statistically analyzed the peak electron density and altitude, as shown in Fig. 6.
-Figure 6 is a two-dimensional histogram, in which the number of points are color-coded, and shows the time evolution of the altitude and magnitude of the maximum electron density.
-Most of the events were observed between midnight and 9 MLT (magnetic local time; 07:30 UT), where PPA is more dominant after 5 MLT and there is no PA before magnetic midnight.
+To further understand the differences between types of PsA, we statistically analyzed the peak electron density and altitude, as shown in Figure 6.
+Figure 6 is a two-dimensional histogram, in which the number of points are color coded and shows 220 the time evolution of the altitude and magnitude of the maximum electron density.
+Most of the events were observed between midnight and 9 MLT (07:30 UT), where PPA is more dominant after 5 MLT and no PA before magnetic midnight.
 The PsA altitude tends to be lower in the morning sector, especially for PPA and PA.
-The altitude decrease in the morning sector is significant in the PPA type, reaching down to 95 km, while the magnitude of the maximum $\log 10(N_e)$ stays above 11.3 m^{-3} .
+The altitude decrease in the morning sector is significant in the PPA type, reaching down to 95 km, while the magnitude of the maximum $\log 10(N_e)$ stays above 11.3 m-3.
 The magnitude of the maximum N_e is higher and more persistent during PPA.
-However, during PA and APA, the maximum $N{\rm e}$ varies a lot with smaller amplitudes (below 11.5 m^{-3}).
-Generally, it is seen that the height of the peak electron density reaches below 100 km during PPA and PA, while during APA it stays predominantly above 100 km.
+However, during PA and APA, the maximum N_e varies a lot with smaller amplitudes (below 11.5 m^{-3}).
+Generally, it is seen that the height of the peak electron density reached below 100 km during PPA and PA, while during APA, it stays predominantly above 100 km.

-The cosmic noise absorption from KAIRA during the three types of PsA is shown in Fig. 7.
+The cosmic noise absorption from KAIRA during the three types of PsA is shown in Figure 7.
 During PPA, the CNA is relatively high compared to the other two types.
 Based on this figure, the absorption during PPA after 2 MLT shows high values, while the absorption due to APA starts to decline.
-CNA values during APA are predominantly below 0.5 dB;
+CNA values during APA are predominantly below 0.5 dB; however,